Product: CLiX unlock

 Client: Icahn School of Medicine at Mount Sinai, New York

-Using CLiX accelerate to identify patients before they develop a more serious clinical outcome could substantially prevent progression of NAFLD to NASH.
+Using CLiX unlock to identify patients before they develop a more serious clinical outcome could substantially prevent progression of NAFLD to NASH.

 It is well known that electronic health records contain both structured data (such as diagnostic codes) and unstructured data (such as clinical documentation), and that the best clinical insights are derived from analysing both.
 The unstructured data contains critical information that is not found in structured data and which can greatly enhance the clinical insights derived from structured data alone.
 But it is also well known that manually reviewing unstructured data is painstakingly labour intensive and has a high margin of error.
 This study at the Icahn School of Medicine at Mount Sinai in New York was therefore designed to compare the patient selection process using CLiX against that using structured data alone or simple text search.
 It goes on to demonstrate additional analysis opportunities enabled using CLiX encodings.

-Patient selection validation identified 2,281 patients with NAFLD using CLiX accelerate, dramatically outperforming ICD search in sensitivity and free-text search in both sensitivity and specificity.
+Patient selection validation identified 2,281 patients with NAFLD using CLiX unlock, dramatically outperforming ICD search in sensitivity and free-text search in both sensitivity and specificity.